lsst-dm/dmtn-056/index.rst

 DataRepository
 --------------

-An entity that one can point a butler to that has the following three properties:
+An entity that has the following three properties:

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
 - Has a label that humans can parse (i.e. :ref:`DataRepositoryRef`)